 McQueen’s works are poignant provocative portraits of time and place, which turn his unflinching eye to urgent contemporary issues.

 This exhibition will bring together the immersive video and film installations he has made since 2000.
-It will include large-scale video installations including Caribs’ Leap/Western Deep 2002, alongside recent films such as Ashes 2002–15, as well as the premiere of new work.
+It will include large-scale video installations including Caribs’ Leap/Western Deep 2002, alongside recent films such as Ashes 2002–15.

 Curated by Clara Kim, The Daskalopoulos Senior Curator, with Fiontán Moran, Assistant Curator, Tate Modern.